JuliaClimate/ClimateTools.jl/docs/src/gettingstarted.md

 C = nc2julia(filename::String, var::String; poly::Array, data_units::String, start_date::Date, end_date::Date)
 ```

 `nc2julia` return a `ClimGrid` type.
 Using the optional `poly` argument, the user can provide a polygon and the returned `ClimGrid` will only contains the grid points inside the provided polygon.
+The polygon provided should be in the -180, +180 longitude format.
+If the polygon crosses the International Date Line, the polygon should be splitted in multiple parts (i.e. multi-polygons).

 For some variable, the optional keyword argument `data_units` can be provided.
 For example, precipitation in climate models are usually provided as `kg/m^2/s`.
 By specifying `data_units = mm`, the `nc2julia` function returns accumulation at the data time resolution.
 Similarly, the user can provide `Celsius` as `data_units` and `nc2julia` will return `Celsius` instead of `Kelvin`.

 The `ClimGrid` is a in-memory representation of a CF-compliant netCDF file for a single variable.